 Visual Basic, or simply VB, is the 4th most commonly used IDE in industry today.
 VB makes for a great introduction to the world of programming because it is easy to read and understand.
 Using the Microsoft Visual Basic 2010 Express development tool, students build actual Windows-based applications, which include commonly used program elements such as text boxes for input, clickable buttons, drop down lists, and popular menu items such as File, Edit, Help, etc. In this class, we write our own version of Notepad text editor and a working web browser.

 Visual C# one of the most popular development platforms in use today.
 Similar in nature to VB, C# also allows students to create Windows-based applications, but with a different underlying language.
-This portion of the class also explores what is needed for programs to be converted from one language to another by having the students take one of their VB programs and convert it to C#.
+Using the Microsoft Visual C# Express 2010 development ttol, students build working applications such as a calculator and a working MP3 music player dubbed “pterodacTunes”.

 The Database class also features an introduction to smartphone programming, specifically the Android platform.
 Using a web-based Android teaching tool developed by MIT, students learn aspects of programming for the newest “computer" devices, their own smartphones.
 Students learn the fundamentals of how to get their devices to do what they want them to, including sound and vibration.

-In addition to the two programming classes, IT Director Tim Smith and IT Associate Steve Malinowski work to meet the technology needs of the community.
-Some of the new IT Department initiatives include:
+In addition to the two programming classes, IT Director Tim Smith works to meet the technology needs of the community.
+Some of the new IT initiatives include:

 - Computer Loaner Program – if students or faculty are in need of a loaner laptop, the IT Department can meet their needs.
 The loaners are not the fanciest machines around, but provide the basics including Internet connectivity and Microsoft Office applications.